Negatively Curved Graphs: Other Forms of Negative Curvature

 \begin{conjecture} [\cite{JLBB}, 3.3.1(a)] Let $G$ be a large but finite graph with negative curvature.
 There are very few vertices with the highest demand. \end{conjecture}

+\begin{counterex} We argue that a graph can be vertex transitive and have negative curvature.
+By Theorem \ref{graph isomorphism}, such a graph would have uniform demand. \end{counterex}

-If we drop the assumption that our graph is finite, then our counterexample is an infinite hyperbolic tiling of the two-dimensional disk.
-Note that the demand is infinite in this situation.
-However, we argue that because the graph is the same after an appropriate shift, then the demand across all vertices must be uniform.
+\begin{proof} If we drop the assumption that our graph is finite, then our counterexample is an infinite hyperbolic tiling of the two-dimensional disk.
 The second option is that our graph is not planar, and our second counterexample is a lexicographic product of a cycle and a clique.
 This graph has vertex set $\{u_{i,j} : 1 \leq i \leq k, 1 \leq j \leq k'\}$, with edge set $\{u_{i,j} u_{i',j'} : (i = i')\ or\ (|i-i'|=1\ and\ j=j')\}$.
-This graph is vertex-transitive and finite, but not planar.
-Furthermore, it satisfies both Definition \ref{graph genus} and \ref{angles} of negative curvature.
+It satisfies both Definition \ref{graph genus} and \ref{angles} of negative curvature. \end{proof}

-A third counterexample involves constructing a graph using the method in Section \ref{construction section}.
-Begin by expanding the graph along one side so that it grows long and narrow.
-Then curl the graph around and connect the two ends.
-The graph now resembles a thick cycle, and the demand will be spread across a loop along that cycle.
-This process can be repeated as the graph grows so that the demand will always be spread across a large loop.

 \begin{conjecture} [\cite{JLBB}, 3.3.1(b)] Let $G$ be a large but finite graph with negative curvature.
-The vertices with the highest demand are near the vertices with the smallest inertia. \end{conjecture}
+The vertices with the highest demand are near the vertices with the smallest inertia. \end{conjecture} \begin{counterex} We argue that a graph can have negative curvature while the vertices with largest demand are arbitrarily far from those with smallest inertia. \end{counterex}

-We use the construction mentioned in Section \ref{construction section} to generate the counterexample, but we choose the border vertices to expand in a very asymmetrical way.
-Our graph should be approximately `Y' shaped.
-The boundary vertices should be $h$ apart (in other words, the letter is $h$ vertices thick), the two short legs of the `Y' are $k$ vertices long ($1 << h << k$), and the long leg of the `Y' is $3k$ vertices long (all of this approximate because the graph is not actually a grid).
-We will call the area around where the three legs meet the \emph{base} of the graph.

-We will first find the vertices with the lowest moment of inertia.
-Because our distance metric $d$ is approximately proportional to the graph distance $d_G$, without loss of generality we will interchangeably swap the two in this discussion.
-Consider a vertex that is in the long leg of the graph and distance $i$ from the base of the graph.
-The moment of inertia for that vertex is approximately